Old 3rd Association

 - First to join: Ozias Martin (admission number 7) of Company A, in 1885

 - Last to join: Lyman Sayles (number 8184) of Company H, in 1928

 At least 53 former members of the 3rd Michigan were at one time or another residents of national homes in Maine, Virginia, Ohio, Wisconsin, Illinois, Indiana, Tennessee and California.

 Altogether at least 143 men (more than 16% of the survivors) became inmates of either state-sponsored or federal veteran support care system.

-Of 1,411 men enrolled, at least 903 applied for pensions during or after the war; of that number 809 were granted.
+Of 1,411 men enrolled, at least 903 applied for pensions and 809 were granted.
 At least 535 widows applied for pensions, and 440 of those were granted.
-In addition, 95 pension and 73 of those were granted.
+In addition, 95 pensions were applied for on behalf of minor children and 73 of those were granted.
 In addition a handful of dependent mother, father and even one dependent brother pensions were applied for as well.